cooperlees/rab/README.md

 # rab

-RA Blocker stops RAs while your WAN is down.
-This helps having RA's stop advertising to your Internal LAN when your WAN.
+RA Blocker (`rab`) stops RAs while your WAN is down.
+The code is written abstractly so we can insert different firewalls to drive + run arbitrary amounts of "checks" to detect if your WAN is currently down. `rab` will also keep checking and allow sending of RAs once X checks have passed Y times again.

+## Planned

+- Multiple WAN interface support
+  - Today we have only tested with 1 WAN interface and 1 check (sure there is bugs)
-- On failure we also send a RA with lifetime of 0 to encourage clients to remove Autoconf + Gateway
+- On failure also send a RA with lifetime of 0 to encourage clients to defactivate Autoconf + remove this devices as a Gateway
-  - This helps fail over to your backup IPv6 connection (that you'll generally have a lower priority RA advertising)
+  - This helps fail over to your backup IPv6 connection *(that is recommended to have a lower priority RA advertising)*
+- Per interface RA blocking rules
+  - Today if any interface fails we block all Outgoing RAs

-Will use this a POC to show `system-networkd` and other RA daemons that this functionality is useful for a home router.
+Will use this a POC to show `system-networkd` and other RA daemons that this functionality is useful for a home/office router.

 ## Overview

-RA Blocker (drb for short) takes a config file of "WAN" interface(s) and runs a series of checks on that interface and if any fail it will block RAs into your "INTERNAL" interface(s) using a firewalls
+RA Blocker (`rab` for short) takes a config file of "WAN" interface(s) and runs a series of checks on that interface.
+If any fail it will block RAs into your "INTERNAL" interface(s) using a firewall.

 ## Firewalls Supported

-rab is coded in a way that any firewall support can be added.
-You just need to subclass Firewall and add the methods to add and remove the blocking rules.
+`rab` is coded in a way that any firewall support can be added.
+You just need to subclass Firewall and add the methods to add and remove the blocking rule(s).

 - [nftables](https://nftables.org/)